 Dog ownership and exercising dogs through regular walks provides health and social benefits to pet and owner alike.
 However, many people may be unaware of the unintended consequences of their dog-walking behaviours.
-Recent research (see Factsheet) carried out in urban areas comparable to Toronto has shown that off-leash dogs have a strong negative effect on wild animals and their natural habitats.
+Recent research (see Factsheet Oct 2019 and Factsheet Aug 2016) carried out in urban areas comparable to Toronto has shown that off-leash dogs have a strong negative effect on wild animals and their natural habitats.

 Wild animals perceive dogs as predators.
 The frequent presence of dogs in natural areas may indirectly cause harm or even death through displacement to less desirable areas, reduced feeding, and increased stress, especially in young animals or pregnant females.
 Uncontrolled dogs may also kill wildlife directly or injure them enough to cause subsequent death.
 Dog urine in sensitive wildlife habitats “marks” the territory, which can make it unsuitable for wildlife.
 Furthermore, dog scent repels wildlife even after the dogs are gone.